-- 15. The Global Biodiversity Outlook will be updated with the latest information and revised in the light of comments and inputs from SBSTTA focal points and other reviewers.
+- 16. The Global Biodiversity Outlook will be updated with the latest information and revised in the light of comments and inputs from SBSTTA focal points and other reviewers.
 The GBO advisory group and SBSTTA Bureau will oversee this process and ensure that the peer review is undertaken to the highest standards.
-The SBSTTA Bureau will formally approve the finalization and publication of the GBO-3, which will be launched on International Biodiversity Day (22 May) in 2010. - 16.
-A draft updated Strategic Plan will be prepared by the Secretariat as a pre-session document for WGRI-3 and SBSTTA-14 and circulated in February 2010.
-This will draw upon further submissions from Parties and observers, the aforementioned consultations as well as information in GBO-3. - 17.
-In May 2010, SBSTTA-14 will consider findings from GBO-3 and make recommendations on a framework of post-2010 goals, targets and indicators.
-The goals, targets and indicator framework are a part of the Strategic Plan. - 18.
-WGRI-3 (held back-to-back with SBSTTA-14) will prepare a recommendation for the tenth meeting of the Conference of the Parties on the revised and updated Strategic Plan, MYPOW and proposals for the periodicity of meetings. - 19.
-A special session of the United Nations General Assembly will be convened on 22 September 2010 with the participation of Heads of State and Government to discuss biodiversity and give political momentum to the development of the post-2010 Biodiversity Target. - 20.
+The SBSTTA Bureau will formally approve the finalization and publication of the GBO-3, which will be launched on 10 May 2010 during the fourteenth meeting of SBSTTA, to be held in Nairobi. - 17.
+A draft updated Strategic Plan will be prepared by the Secretariat as a pre-session document for the third meeting of the Working Group on Review of Implementation and the fourteenth meeting of SBSTTA and circulated in February 2010.
+This draft will draw upon further submissions from Parties and observers, the aforementioned consultations, as well as information in GBO-3. - 18.
+In May 2010, SBSTTA will consider findings from GBO-3 and make recommendations on a framework of post-2010 goals, targets and indicators.
+The goals, targets and indicator framework are a part of the Strategic Plan. - 19.
+At it third meeting, held back-to-back with the fourteenth meeting of SBSTTA, the Working Group on Review of Implementation will prepare a recommendation for the tenth meeting of the Conference of the Parties on the revised and updated Strategic Plan, a multi year programme of work (MYPOW) and proposals for the periodicity of meetings of the Conference of the Parties to the Convention. - 20.
+A special meeting of the United Nations General Assembly will be convened on 22 September 2010 with the participation of Heads of State and Government to discuss biodiversity and give political momentum to the development of the post-2010 biodiversity target. - 21.
 In October 2010, at its tenth meeting, the Conference of the Parties will consider and adopt the revised and updated Strategic Plan, including the post-2010 goals, targets and indicators.